MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseSearch.md

 # New-MgSecurityCaseEdiscoveryCaseSearch

 ## SYNOPSIS
-Create new navigation property to searches for security
+Create a new ediscoverySearch object.

 ## SYNTAX